-FIA to launch investigations into incident that got fan injured in Australia
+FIA to launch investigations into incident that got fan injured at Australian Grand Prix

-FIA to launch investigations into incident that got fan injured in Australia
+FIA to launch investigations into incident that got fan injured at Australian Grand Prix

-The F1 equivalent of VAR will be used to evaluate the data and decide whether additional safety precautions are necessary to prevent a repeat catastrophe.
+The F1 equivalent of VAR will be used to evaluate the data and decide whether additional safety precautions are necessary to prevent a repeat of an incident at the Australian Grand Prix that got a fan injured.

 The Australian Grand Prix incident that sent debris flying over safety barriers and into the path of a fan who later required medical assistance will be the subject of an investigation by Formula 1 safety officials.